This article was first published on 31 August and has been updated to reflect the latest information.

 List of schools affected by RAAC

-- And only 1 has had to move to remote learning.
+- And none have had to move to remote learning fulltime.

 The figures published today are likely to rise over time as surveys are carried.
 Any responsible body or school that has notified the Department of suspected RAAC will be surveyed within the coming weeks and supported to put mitigations in place if necessary.